 When you explore Ohio Wesleyan, you'll see obvious reasons why OWU stands out.
-You'll see:
+Visit OWU and see:

 - Small classes with back-and-forth conversation — the student-faculty ratio is 11:1.

-- Opportunities beyond those at many small colleges: 90 majors, 25 varsity sports, global travel, internships, mentored research, even a marching band.
+- Opportunities beyond those at other small colleges: 90 majors, 25 varsity sports, global travel, internships, mentored research, even a marching band.
+Explore The OWU Connection!

 - A friendly, thriving hometown of Delaware, just 25 miles from America's 14th-largest city.